muhush/WebHackingStudy/README.md

 # WebHackingStudy

-# This is a 5 months study note to study Web Application Development and Webhacking.
+# This is a study note to study Web Application Development and Web hacking for 5 months.